tweag/python-monorepo-example/content/blog/2018-10-04-capability.md

 ---
-title: "capability: <br/>the ReaderT pattern without the boilerplate"
+title: "capability:  the ReaderT pattern without the boilerplate"
 shortTitle: Announcing capability
 author: Andreas Herrmann, Arnaud Spiwack
-tags: haskell
+tags: [haskell]
 ---

 About a year ago, Michael Snoyman made a blog post about